go-aah/docs/interceptors.md

 ---
 # Interceptors

-An interceptor pattern is offer a way to change, or augment, their usual processing cycle.
-Key aspects of the pattern are that the change is transparent and used automatically.
+An interceptor pattern is offers a way to change, or augment, their usual processing cycle.
+Key aspects of the pattern are that, the change is transparent and used automatically.

 aah framework provides per `Controller` and per `Action` level.